Yakwilik/exec-mcp/README.md

 ## Benefits

 This MCP server enables agents to:
-- Execute processes and get their PIDs for precise management
+- Execute processes and get their PIDs for precise management (background execution)
+- Execute commands and get immediate output (synchronous execution)
 - Stop processes without needing to search for them using terminal commands
 - Manage multiple processes concurrently with their exact process IDs
 - Use proper signal handling (SIGTERM/SIGKILL) for clean process termination
 - Run processes in detached mode without blocking the MCP server
+- Get command output, exit codes, and execution time for synchronous commands

 Without this MCP, agents typically need to use terminal commands like `ps`, `grep`, and `kill` to find and manage processes, which is less reliable and more complex.